vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

     * For example, whether the S7 detects a problem or not.
 1. The Hub Flow stores each value inside its own Hub variable.
 It overwrites the previous value in the variable.
     * For example, you might have a boolean Hub variable that reports whether the S7 detects a problem or not.
-1. Whenever the Flow gets new data from the S7, it repeats steps 2 and 3.
+1. The Hub Flow automatically runs every 10 seconds, repeating steps 1 to 3.
-    * For example, the S7 detects a problem with the machine it's connected to.
-The Flow sees this in the raw data.
-So, the Flow changes the `problem_detected` Hub variable from `FALSE` to `TRUE`.
+    * For example, 10 seconds passes and our Hub Flow requests new data from the S7.
+The Hub Flow processes the raw data and sees that the S7 detected a problem with the machine.
+So, the Hub Flow changes the `problem_detected` Hub variable from `FALSE` to `TRUE`.

 You also need to connect your Peakboard applications to the Flow.
 Here's what that looks like:
 1. If a Peakboard application needs the S7's data, then it subscribes to the Hub variables that the Flow publishes.
 An application only needs to subscribe to the variables that it needs.